 The natural breakdown of our collagen and elastin causes them, which leads to a decrease in skin elasticity.

 Generally, there are three different types of eye wrinkles:

-These are creases in the skin that form from making specific faces over time.
+These creases in the skin form from making specific facial expressions over time.
 If you smile a lot, you may develop creases in the corners of your eyes.3 You can only see these wrinkles when you contract certain muscles.

 2. Static Wrinkles